Susan Sarandon: Awards and nominations

 Sarandon received the Lifetime Achievement Award at the 2009 Stockholm International Film Festival, was inducted into the New Jersey Hall of Fame in 2010, and received the Outstanding Artistic Life Award for her Outstanding Contribution to World Cinema at the 2011 Shanghai International Film Festival.
 In 2013, she was invited to inaugurate the 44th International Film Festival of India (IFFI) in Goa.
 In 2015, Sarandon received the Goldene Kamera international lifetime achievement award.

+Sarandon has been recognized by the Academy of Motion Picture Arts and Sciences (AMPAS) for the following films: